 What is life if not a network of relationships?
 Oscar Thompson, my Evangelism professor at Southwestern Baptist Seminary, used to ask his classes, “What is the most important word in the English language?
 Students would answer, “love” or “money”, or “God”, and Oscar would say, “Nope.
-None of those words had any meaning without the word I am thinking of: RELATIONSHIP.”
+None of those words had any meaning without the word I am thinking of: that word is RELATIONSHIP.”

 Sometimes relationships come out of nowhere to change our lives.
 Genesis records an instance where this was true.
 “Do not come any closer,” God said.
 “Take off your sandals, for the place where you are standing is holy ground.”
 Then he said, “I am the God of your father, the God of Abraham, the God of Isaac and the God of Jacob.”
 At this, Moses hid his face, because he was afraid to look at God… (Exodus 3:5-6, NIV)